CogStack/CogStack-PatientTimeline/README.md

 	...
 }
 ```
-Moreover you cannot end date that is smaller than start date.

 * Number of Results per Page; default: 5; options available are: 5, 10, 20 and 50.
-This still requires performance testing on target machines to determine most optimal choices.
-* (Optional) Containing; default: empty; if user specifies any keyword he wants to include in the search conditions, *ElasticSearch* will only return documents that contain that phrase somewhere in their content.
+User testing is required to adjust those values.
+* (Optional) Containing; default: empty; free text search on ElasticSearch index.
+It supports logical operators such as `OR`, `AND`, etc.
+For example, one might want to list all documents including word "male" and one of the following "HIV" or "AIDS" using: `male AND (HIV OR AIDS)`
 * Thumbnail Size;

 ### Additional Features

 * It is possible to collapse all documents from given month by clicking on given month tag, such as 'Nov 2015'
 * You can use arrow up and arrow down to quickly move between the documents
-* (Minor, yet helpful) You can press the return key when inside patientID or Containing box to initialise search rather than clicking the button
+* (Minor, yet helpful) You can press the return key when inside `patient ID` or `Containing` box to initialise search rather than having to click the search button
 * Clicking on thumbnail opens it in the centre of the screen

 ### Known Issues and Solutions: